 This is a relatively new penalty but well overdue.
 Let’s say you are trying to optimise a keyword that is the same as your domain name and you do this repeatedly then you will receive a penalty.
-As an example, let’s say your domain name is ‘rubbishremovalsysney.com.au’ and your trying to optimise the keyword ‘rubbish removals sydney’ this could be an issue.
-In the past this was a popular way to pass rank.
+As an example, let’s say your domain name is ‘rubbishremovalsysney.com.au’ and you’re trying to optimise the keyword ‘rubbish removals Sydney this could be an issue.
+In the past, this was a popular way to pass rank.
 All you needed to do was register a domain name with the keywords you wanted to rank for and use these keywords as anchor text.
 You can forget about doing this now as it will result in a penalty.

 6. Black Hat SEO

 I could go on about this forever but far too many businesses will engage SEO companies purely based on the cheapest price.
 These SEO agencies will engage in black hat SEO strategies.
 Watch out for agencies offering cheap SEO packages with unrealistic ranking results.
 A recipe for an ensuing penalty.
 Only reputable SEO agencies that you can actually meet in person and do not offer these types of fake promises should be used.